-UPDATED 6 Sept 2016: Pakistan has been forecasted to be the world’s fastest-growing Muslim economy ahead of Indonesia and Malaysia, according to London’s The Economist magazine.
+Updated 14 October 2017 | Exclusive: Pakistan has been forecasted to be the world’s fastest-growing Muslim economy ahead of Indonesia, Malaysia, Turkey and Egypt, the four top contenders, according to London’s The Economist magazine.

-This data reinforces a Harvard University study forecasting Pakistan to grow by more than 5% in the next decade.
+This data reinforces a Harvard University study forecasting Pakistan to grow by nearly 6 percent in the next decade.

 The data was also mentioned by this writer in a show on Business Plus TV on Pakistan of future.
 Link below:

-For 2017, we are forecasted to grow at 5.1%, which is lower than the current growth rate.
+In 2017, we are forecasted to grow at 5.4 percent, which is lower than the 2016’s 5.7 percent forecasted growth rate.

 In the 2014 forecast by The Economist, Pakistan was world’s 6th fastest-growing country.